• * START HERE *

 • Soak the glutinous rice for at least 6 hours, up to overnight.

-• Steam the rice for 20 minutes (place uncooked rice in cheesecloth, then steam using any type of steamer)
+• Steam the rice for 20 minutes (place uncooked rice in cheesecloth, then steam in any kind of steamer)

-• Put the steamed glutinous rice into a large mixing bowl.
-Pour the remaining coconut milk over the rice.
-Stir the coconut milk into the rice until evenly distributed.
+• Put the cooked rice in a large mixing bowl.
+Pour coconut milk, sugar and salt over the rice.
+Mix well.

 Tried this recipe?Tag @wokandskillet on Instagram or Facebook!